OGBlackDiamond/Proxy-Messages/README.md

 * Multiple Message Variants: Create multiple potential messages for each event, allowing for variety and keeping the experience fresh for your players.
 * Custom Colors with HEX Support: Enhance your messages with custom colors using HEX codes to match your server's branding or aesthetic.
 * Abitility to instate network-wide resource packs.
-* Integration with DiscordSRV to keep your sever network connected over discord!
+* Integration with Discord to keep your sever network connected over discord!

 ### Configuration Overview:
 All configurations are managed on the proxy side, meaning there’s no need to synchronize settings across individual backend servers.
 Simply edit the `config.yml` file located in `plugins/proxymessages/` on your proxy server to get started.